Shehab-Mahmoud/DeepNeuralNetwork/README.md

 <img src="Images/shape.png" width="300" height="300">
 </p>

-so, if you want to try the model on your own dataset, you must provide training data with the same structure to avoid running into errors.<br><br>
+* so, if you want to try the model on your own dataset, you must provide training data with the same structure to avoid running into errors.<br><br>
-Also, it is better to normalize the training / testing features as neural netowrks tend to work the best with normalized features to avoid exploding/vanshing weights or gradients<br><br>
+* Also, it is better to normalize the training / testing features as neural netowrks tend to work the best with normalized features to avoid exploding/vanshing weights or gradients<br><br>
-Any ways the class is ment for learning purpose as it doesnt implement any regularization techniques like dropout regularization<br><br>
+* Any ways the class is ment for learning purpose as it doesnt implement any regularization techniques like dropout regularization<br><br>
-So, it is better use the data provided [here](https://github.com/Shehab-Mahmoud/DeepNeuralNetwork/blob/main/load_data.py).<br><br>
+* So, it is generaly better to use the data provided [here](https://github.com/Shehab-Mahmoud/DeepNeuralNetwork/blob/main/load_data.py).<br><br>
-I'll soon add implementations for regularization and adam optmization with mini-batch /stocastic GD and will update the readme accordingly.<br><br>
+* I'll soon add implementations for regularization and adam optmization with mini-batch /stocastic GD and will update the readme accordingly.<br><br>